tommeagher/pythonGIJC15/README.md

 Hour One:
 * Why code at all and why Python?
 * Strings, ints, variables, and lists.
 Everything you need to know about programming you probably learned in Excel
 * How the hell do you scrape a website?
-A quick exercise in breaking down a problem into components and writing functions.
+A quick exercise in breaking down a problem into its components and writing functions.

 Hour Two:
 * Let's code [this](https://github.com/tommeagher/pythonIRE15/blob/master/scripts/scrape1.py) together